chao-lai/rabbit/README.md

 ### Client

 The frontend client is powered by React in Next.js and Chakra UI.
-Apollo is used to make queries and interact with the GraphQL server.
+Apollo is used to make queries, interact with the GraphQL server, and to paginate the posts.

 1. cd to the client directory, run yarn
 2. run yarn dev